 The online casino industry is a cut-throat business.
-All online casinos want new players and there are thousands of different casino brands up for grabs online.
-Moreover, every single one has to come up with the next great idea and a bonus to entice you into play.
+Online casinos want new players, and thousands of casino brands are up for grabs online.
+Moreover, everyone has to come up with the next great idea and a bonus to entice you into play.

-Today, we’re going to take a good look at regular casino bonuses and the no wagering versions.
-In addition, we’ll explain the principal idea behind these no wagering sites.
-Finally, we’ll tell you why more and more players are choosing to opt for these types of casino brands.
+Today, we will take a good look at regular casino bonuses and the no-wagering versions.
+In addition, we’ll explain the principal idea behind these no-wagering sites.
+Finally, we’ll tell you why more and more players are opting for these casino brands.

 So, let’s get down to business.

-If you’ve ever played at an online casino, you’ll know that each one offers players great bonus deals in order to generate new business.
-Welcome bonuses and reload offers, as well as free spins and promises of more bonus cash, are tempting offers.
+If you’ve ever played at an online casino, you’ll know that each offers players great bonus deals to generate new business.
+Welcome bonuses, reload offers, free spins, and promises of more bonus cash are tempting offers.
 And each one is designed to attract you to the casino.
-This is because every site wants to offer a better deal than the last.
+Every site wants to offer a better deal than the last.

-Therefore, you’ll see adverts all across your TV, computer and phone screens.
-They talk of how much bonus cash and free spins you can get your hands.
+Therefore, you’ll see adverts across your TV, computer, and phone screens.
+They talk about how much bonus cash and free spins you can handle.
 And you get these by signing up to a particular site.

 Deposit bonuses require players to make a deposit into the site before they can trigger their bonus.
-Whereas no deposit offers give you your bonus cash/free spins without you needing to make a deposit.
+At the same time, no deposit offers to give you your bonus cash/free spins without needing to deposit.

-However, every single deal that you come across as an online casino will have various terms and conditions attached.
-Of these, wagering requirements are usually the ones that hinder people from converting their bonus cash into real-money winnings.
+However, every deal you encounter at an online casino will have various terms and conditions attached.
+Of these, wagering requirements usually hinder people from converting their bonus cash into real-money winnings.

-Wagering requirements are a very popular caveat inserted into the T&Cs of most casino bonuses.
+Wagering requirements are a famous caveat inserted into the T&Cs of most casino bonuses.

-Your wagering requirement refers to the amount of times you must play through your bonus cash before you can withdraw any real money.
+Your wagering requirement refers to the number of times you must play through your bonus cash before you can withdraw any real money.

 For example, say you pick up £50 in bonus cash with a wagering requirement of 20x.
 As a result, you must play through £1,000 of bets before you can cash out.